- Flammable Range

 - Further Information

-For many process and energy facilities fires and explosions represent the greatest potential for a catastrophic event.
+For many process and energy facilities, fires and explosions represent the greatest potential for a catastrophic event.
 Hence it is vital that those responsible for the design and operation of these facilities have a proper understanding of the terms ‘Flammable Limit’ and ‘Flash Point’.
-Yet, all too frequently, these terms are used rather loosely and inaccurately.
-For example, many publications refer to a ‘Fire Triangle’ such as that shown below.
+Yet, all too frequently, these terms are used somewhat loosely and inaccurately.

-A simple fire triangle may be useful for basic education into the principles of fires, explosions and fire-fighting, but it is insufficient for those charged with designing and operating process and energy facilities.
+For these reasons, more than a simple fire triangle is needed for those who are charged with designing and operating process and energy facilities.

 . . . . .